 Noico Green Liner Car Heat Insulation Pad

-The best added bonus of this product is that it is water resistant and also resistant to oil and petrol.
+An added bonus of this product is that it is water-resistant and also resistant to oil and petrol.

 When insulating a vehicle it is imperative not to use something that will absorb oil and petrol if there is a leak.

 It is lightweight and does come with effective adhesive.
 It is 170mil thick so it is easy to cut and handle.

 It does a great job at heat insulation too.
 Cars with powerful engines always seem to have a problem with excessive heating.
 The Noico Liner Car Heat Insulation Pad could be just the answer to that problem.